lunlii/mri-ops-platform/README.md

 - Which scanners are underperforming?
 - Will this exam finish on time?

-This platform answers those questions using a governed analytics layer, two production-grade ML models, and an LLM assistant that lets operations staff ask questions in plain English.
+This platform answers those questions using a governed analytics layer, two applied ML workflows, and an LLM assistant that lets operations staff ask questions in plain English.

 ---